nicolas-van/bootstrap-4-github-pages/index.md

 ## Other projects

-[Easy Markdown to Github Pages](https://nicolas-van.github.io/easy-markdown-to-github-pages/) which document how to publish Markown files to Github Pages in the fastest way.
+[Easy Markdown to Github Pages](https://nicolas-van.github.io/easy-markdown-to-github-pages/) which documents how to publish Markown files to Github Pages in the fastest way.